The Beginning of Stanfield's

-Charles E. Stanfield had no idea when he immigrated to Canada in 1855 that he would found the firm that is a leader in its field today.
+Charles E. Stanfield had no idea when he immigrated to Canada in 1855 that he would found the firm that would become recognized as Canada's leading manufacturer of men's underwear.

-Charles, along with his brother-in-law, Samuel E. Dawson, founded the Tryon Woolen Mills in Tryon, P.E.I. in 1856.
-Ten years later he sold his interests to Samuel and moved to Nova Scotia where he founded the Truro Woolen Mills in 1870.
+In the beginning, Charles, along with his brother-in-law, Samuel E. Dawson, founded the Tryon Woolen Mills in Tryon, P.E.I. in 1856.
+Ten years later he sold his interests to Samuel and moved to Nova Scotia.
+In 1870 he founded the Truro Woolen Mills, which at that time was located on Brunswick Street.
 It was believed to be the first factory of its kind in Canada.

 Building A Brand